-TIP - when contact occurs and in the umpire’s judgment that neither
+TIP - when contact occurs and in the umpire’s judgment that

-verbal call - shows that you saw it and you made
+signal with no verbal call - shows that you saw it and you made

 your decision that no call was necessary.

 10. Double Base.

-The Double Base is used at first base with the orange portion in foul
+The Double Base is used at first base with the orange portion

-above - a batted ball striking the white/fair
+Referring to 4. above - a batted ball striking the white/fair

 portion is declared a fair ball, a batted ball striking the

 striking the centre of the double base is declared a fair ball

 The defensive player (typically the first baseman) must use

-The offensive player must use only the orange/foul portion of the
+The offensive player must use only the orange/foul portion of

-him/her.
+being made on him/her.
 This includes when the batter-runner runs

 on a dropped third strike. (see Exception below)

-On a ball hit to the outfield with no play being made at first base,
+On a ball hit to the outfield with no play being made at first

-first attempt at first base.
+on his/her first attempt at first base.

-Once an offensive player has touched the orange/foul portion of the white/fair portion of the base:
+Once an offensive player has touched the orange/foul portion of

+then use the white/fair portion of the base: